hDyat/FPGA_BLDC_controller/README.md

 ## speed calculator
- another feature of this controller is speed calculation modules that provide information about the speed of rotation of bldc motor in rpm.
+another feature of this controller is speed calculation modules that provide information about the speed of rotation of the BLDC motor in rpm.